PayPal-vs.-Stripe-vs.-Authorize.Net

 Below are some of the most highlighted features of Authorize.Net as a payment gateway to process recurring payments:

-• Automated and instant recurring payment processing directly into a merchant’s account
+• Automated and instant recurring payment processing directly into the merchant’s account

 • PCI-DSS compliant payment gateway